KDE/digikam-doc/batch_queue/watermark_tool.rst

 Lead Settings
 -------------

-digiKam can use **Text** or **Image** as watermarks, and you can choose the desired watermark type in the the top of the Tool Settings pane with the **Watermark type** option.
+digiKam can use **Text** or **Image** as watermarks, and you can choose the desired watermark type at the top of the Tool Settings pane with the **Watermark type** option.
 Check **Use Absolute Size** option if you want the watermark to use the given size of the font or the image without any adjustment to the actual image.

 .. figure:: images/bqm_watermark_lead_settings.webp
     :alt: